DIAGNijmegen/bodyct-lung-malignancy-fairness/README.md

 After these fields, there are sometimes some other indicatiosn:

-* `tijmen` indicates that NLST the evaluation includes the De Haas combined model.
+* `tijmen` indicates that with NLST the evaluation includes the De Haas combined model.
 This model's final linear layer was trained on a different validation split (and not like the cross-validation for the other De Haas and Venkadesh models), and so it can be only validated on a subset 20% of the size of the other validation set.

 * `confound_DEMOGRAPHIC`: we see if the performance disparity of that demographic persists when isolating for confounders.